jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ![Data exploration](Images/data_exploration_1_risk_vs_non_risk.png)

 ## 02: Baseline model 🏁
-A TF-IDF logistic regression baseline model shows extremely low performance on risk headline recall, the main objective of this repository.
+A TF-IDF logistic regression baseline model shows extremely low performance on risk headline recall, the main objective of this model.
 This is likely the result of false negatives in the data.
 [See notebook.](Notebooks/02_tfidf_baseline.ipynb)

 #### Spanish